 The Graduate Office at CSSH is available to assist admitted students.
 The information in the links below will help new graduate students prepare for their studies at Northeastern and answer questions related to topics such as billing, housing, and required forms.

 New Student Checklist

 A checklist for new students to print and follow to ensure they have completed all the necessary steps to enroll at Northeastern.

 On-campus graduate housing is limited and available on a first-come, first-serve basis.

 4 Speare Commons

-Off-Campus Student Services provides resources to assist you in your search for off-campus housing, advocacy for your off-campus needs, off-campus housing support, and educational and social programs.
+Off-Campus Student Services provides advocacy for students’ off-campus needs, off-campus housing support, resources to assist students in their search for off-campus housing, and educational and social programs.

 - Search for housing, sublets, and roommates

 Massachusetts state law requires all students to submit a health report form to the University before beginning their studies.
 This report must include documentation of a physical exam within the last 12 months, documentation of a tuberculosis test within the last 10 years, and proof of immunity to tetanus, diphtheria, measles, mumps, and rubella.